tsouche/learn-docker/tutorial.md

 As you can see, the previous containers were stopped and replaced with the new versions of the containers, corresponding to the new docker-compose file.

-If you go to [http://192.168.99.100:8080/](http://192.168.99.100:8080/)
+If you go to [http://192.168.99.100:8080/](http://192.168.99.100:8080/), you should see this:

 ***insert a picture here***

 You had to take no action: the whole process is orchestrated by docker.

-The visualizer is a standalone service that can run in any app that includes

-it in the stack.
+The visualizer is a standalone service that can run in any app that includes it in the stack.
 It doesn’t depend on anything else.
-Now let’s create a

-service that does have a dependency: the Redis service that provides a
+Now let’s create a service that does have a dependency: the Redis service that provides a visitor counter.

-visitor counter.

 ================